dotnet-foundation/projects/readme.md

 **Community**

 - The project has a home page which provides high level information about its status and purpose.
-- The project welcomes contributions from anyone and embraces diversity in all forms.
+- The project welcomes contributions from anyone and embraces diversity.
-- The project strives to be a meritocracy where more rights and responsibilities are granted to contributors who add value to the project.
+- The project strives to grant more rights and responsibilities to contributors who add value to the project.
 - The project has a public communication channel where community members can engage with maintainers.
 - The project adheres to, and enforces, the .NET Foundation Code of Conduct.
 - The project has a publicly available location where members can review and contribute to documentation.